Earthanasia: Plot

 After destroying Tim's belief that the Muppets are real, Graeme says: "Ha!
 I released his inhibitions through anger and violence.
 My work is at an end, I can die a happy man."
 Tim comes screaming into the room carrying the oven before smashing it into Graeme.
 Tim then runs off again as Graeme picks himself up, saying: "You shouldn't've hit me with that!
 You've ruined the cake!"

-Then the television reports that with six minutes left until the end of the world, revellers are gathering at Covent Garden, Harrods is having a closing-down sale, and the British Royal Family has fled Earth for a new life on Saturn.
+Then the television reports that with six minutes left until the end of the world, revellers are gathering at Covent Garden, Harrods is having a closing-down sale, and the British royal family has fled Earth for a new life on Saturn.
 Graeme tries to book a taxi to join the revellers, but it turns out to be too far away.

 The Goodies share their feelings, worst embarrassments and mutual recriminations with the others, leading to complete personality overhauls for both Tim (who changes clothes completely) and Bill (who shaves his beard off, puts a suit on and takes his pet off his head, purely so that Tim can see him for who he truly is).
 Tim comes back into the room, showing off his belly button.
 Shocked, Bill says: "Cover up your nakedness!" to which Tim replies: "This isn't nakedness.
 This is my...
 BELLY BUTTON!!"
 Bill, now even more shocked, says: "Wash your mouth out."

-Tim and Bill look anxiously at the clock as it reaches midnight, but there is a surprising final revelation from Graeme, who says that the world would not end at midnight due to his putting the clock forward by half a minute.
+Tim and Bill look anxiously at the clock as it reaches midnight, but nothing happens.
+There is a surprising final revelation from Graeme, who says that the world would not end at midnight due to his putting the clock forward - but only by half a minute.
 The world then explodes (an explosion sound is played with the white background, followed by a BBC1 station ID with the mirror globe spinning until it blows up).